 We will also be continuing our learning this term of everyday materials.
 The children can now identify what material items are made from so we will be extending our learning to think about properties of those items and then sorting items that are made from the same materials together and sorting based upon their properties.

 Key words: property, season, Winter, Autumn, day length, material, bendy, stiff, smooth, rough, transparent, soft, hard.

 Computing - Programming and direction with Beebots and E-safety

-Design and Technology – Pop-up puppets
+Design and Technology – Design and make a moving toy.

 Music – Singing playground rhymes and clapping rhythms

 History – Toy and school life, how these change over time.
 Queen Victoria and Victorian era

 P.S.H.E. – A Mind To Be Kind

 6th November 2019 - Individual Photos

 10th December 2019 - Year 1 Christmas Performance